rcammisola/tennis-game-refactoring-kata/README.md

 1. Remove magic numbers for point values - created constants for points values love, fifteen, thiry, forty.
 These were tricky to name and I'm still unsure about them 1 == 15?!

+1. Modified check for game over - check if either player has MORE than Forty rather than the meaningless 4 or more

+1. Modified check for advantage, check that BOTH players have Forty or more points

 ### Reservations about the implementation

 * Concerns for calculating and representing the game score are mixed